JohnnyParra/Blog-Website-Client/README.md

    npm run devStart (which is for nodemon)
    ```

-6. Start the frontend server with the following command in the clinet directory:
+6. Start the frontend server with the following command in the client directory:
    ```
    npm run dev
    ```